Unconscious communication: Interpersonal

 Interpersonal communication includes message sending and message reception between two or more individuals.
-This can include all aspects of communication such as listening, persuading, asserting, nonverbal communication, and more.
+This can include all aspects of communication such as listening, persuading, asserting, non-verbal communication, and more.
 Interpersonal unconscious communication includes unintentional facial expressions, body language, tone of voice, and speech patterns while interacting with another individual that the other individual interprets for their own knowledge.
 Studies suggest that when presented with an emotional facial expression, participants instinctively react with movement in facial muscles that are mimicking the original facial expression.

-There are six different reasons for nonverbal communication:
+There are six different reasons for non-verbal communication: